gabikersul/poc-rest-service/README.md

  #### To deploy the application:
  1. Access build-app job and click on "Build now";
  2. Access infra job and click on "Build now";
- 3. Access run job and click on "Build now";
+ 3. Access run job and click on "Build now".
- - You can access the application at http://localhost:8083/greeting which shows the default message
+ - You can access the application at http://localhost:8083/greeting which shows the default message.
- - And http://localhost:8083/greeting?name=your_name_here (change 'your_name_here' for a name of your choice) which shows a tailored message.
+ - You can also access the application at http://localhost:8083/greeting?name=your_name_here (change 'your_name_here' for a name of your choice) which shows a tailored message.